+'''

+DBBEGIN,{ base

+baseidlist } ,text,mode,status,textlen

+'''

-DBBEGIN, $\left\{ \begin{array}{c} base \\ baseidlist \end{array} \right\}$ \rightarrow , text, mode, status, textlen ---------- -- --- base database.
-T DBOPEN. is the name of the array used as the base parameter when opening the database.
+base is the name of the array used as the base parameter when opening the database.
 The first element of the array must contain the base ID returned by DBOPEN.
 (Refer to DBOPEN for more information about the base ID.)
 Use base when calling DBBEGIN mode 1 (static transaction). baseidlist is the name of the integer array containing the base IDs of the databases which are involved in a multiple database transaction.
 Use baseidlist when calling DBBEGIN mode 3 or 4 (multiple database transaction).
 The layout of this array is shown here (each element is a halfword or two bytes): Element Contents 1-2 The application program must set these two halfwords to binary 0s before calling DBBEGIN.
 After returning to the calling program, these two halfwords contain the transaction ID.
 This ID can be used in order to end the transaction by calling DBEND.
 3 The number of base IDs involved in the multiple database transaction.
 This must be a number between 1 and 15, inclusive.
-4- n Base IDs of the databases involved in the transaction.
-Base ID is the first halfword of the base parameter used to call TurboIMAGE/XL intrinsics. text or binary da record.
-The s the name of an array up to 256 halfwords long which contains user ASCII r binary data to be written to the log file as part of the DBBEGIN log ecord.
-The text argument is used to assign each particular transaction a istinct name.
-(Refer to "Discussion" below for more information.) mode is an intege s an integer indicating the type of transaction desired as follows: Mode 1: Indicates a static transaction.
+4 - n Base IDs of the databases involved in the transaction.
+Base ID is the first halfword of the base parameter used to call TurboIMAGE/XL intrinsics. text is the name of an array up to 256 halfwords long which contains user ASCII or binary data to be written to the log file as part of the DBBEGIN log record.
+The text argument is used to assign each particular transaction a distinct name.
+(Refer to "Discussion" below for more information.) mode is an integer in ndicating the type of transaction desired as follows: Mode 1: Indicates a static transaction.

 Mode 3: Indicates a multiple database transaction with one log record per database.
 If user logging is enabled for the databases, mode 3 generates multiple entries in the log file in order to mark multiple database transactions.
 For example, assume that base IDs 11, 12, and 13 are involved in a multiple database transaction.
 DBBEGIN mode 3 (with base IDs 11, 12, and 13 specified in the baseidlist parameter) generates the following log record sequence: